devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## RDS

+- Used for OLTP scenarios.
 - Amazon RDS does not support certain features in Oracle such as Multitenant Database, Real Application Clusters (RAC), RMAN, Unified Auditing, Database Vault, and many more.

 ## Aurora

 - Offers high availability by default.
+- Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions.
+It replicates your data with no impact on database performance, enables fast local reads with low latency in each region, and provides disaster recovery from region-wide outages.
+This provides your application with an effective Recovery Point Objective (RPO) of 1 second and a Recovery Time Objective (RTO) of less than 1 minute, providing a strong foundation for a global business continuity plan.

 ## Route 53